navuboy/rl_ardrone/README.md

-# Reinforcement Learning for Autonomous navigation of UAV's
+# Reinforcement Learning for Autonomous navigation of UAVs
 This repository contains the <b>simulation source code</b> for implementing reinforcement learning aglorithms for autonomous navigation of ardone in indoor environments. <b>Gazebo</b> is the simulated environment that is used here.
 ## Q-Learning.py
 Autonomous Navigation of UAV using Q-Learning (Reinforcement Learning).